MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 •	Accept license and restart Design Studio

-•	Have fun using our map extensions (you might need to refresh the project after dropping the maps onto your canvas in Design Studio once)
+•	Have fun using our extensions

-Meet me at ConVista Infoday or our world renowned carnival (traditional german costume festival) event in Cologne to chat about our Design Studio and Dashboarding ideas :-)
+Meet me at ConVista Infoday or our world renowned carnival (traditional German costume festival) event in Cologne to chat about our Design Studio and Dashboarding ideas :-)

 Trouble shooting
 ----------------